elena-kolevska/redis-bloom-filters/README.md

 $ make
 ```

-To load it into Redis you can either add it to your `redis.conf`) or run the following command:
+To load it into Redis you can either add it to your `redis.conf` or run the following command:

 ```$ redis-server --loadmodule /path/to/rebloom.so```

 Congrats!
 You now have a bloom filter data type in your Redis.

 Run the command  ```BF.ADD unique_visitors 11.22.33.44``` and the module will initialise a bloom filter for you and add the element to it.
 Run the same command again and it will only add the new element.

 Checking for presence is as simple as `BF.EXISTS unique_visitors {element}`.

-I was curious to see what is the default size of the bit array RedisBloom set up for us, so I ran `memory usage unique_visitors` and I got 255 bytes, meaning our array has `255*8=2040` bits by default (TODO: I need to confirm this, maybe part of that key stores some meta stuff).
+I was curious to see what is the default size of the bit array RedisBloom set up for us, so I ran `memory usage unique_visitors` and I got 255 bytes, meaning our array has `255*8=2040` bits by default (_TODO: I need to confirm this, maybe part of that key stores some meta stuff_).

-You also get the `BF.INSERT` command out of the box, which does the same thing as `BF.ADD` with the extra possibility to specify more options for the filter creation in case it hasn't been created yet.
+Out of the box you get the `BF.INSERT` command too.
+It does the same thing as `BF.ADD` with the extra possibility to specify more options for the filter creation in case it hasn't been created yet.

 You can also add and check for multiple elements in a single command with `BF.MADD` and `BF.MEXISTS`: